Skip to main content

 Cost CategoryLowMediumHighNotes

 Kitchen Equipment$4,600$18,400$55,200Ghost kitchen facilities often include basic equipment.
-A turnkey facility reduces equipment costs to $5K-$15K for supplemental items.
-Starting in a fully equipped shared kitchen can reduce this to near zero.
+A turnkey facility reduces equipment outlay to supplemental smallwares and brand-specific gear.
+Starting in a fully equipped shared kitchen can reduce this category to nearly zero.

 Insurance$1,425$3,800$9,500Ghost kitchens need product liability to cover food safety incidents.
 General liability is required by most ghost kitchen facilities.

-Marketing & Brand Building$1,380$4,600$13,800Professional food photography dramatically improves conversion on delivery platforms — good photos increase orders by 20%-40%.
+Marketing & Brand Building$1,380$4,600$13,800Professional food photography dramatically improves conversion on delivery platforms — good photos meaningfully lift orders.
 Invest in quality product photography before launching.

 Working Capital Reserve$4,600$9,200$27,600Delivery platforms pay out weekly or bi-weekly.
 Maintain 4-6 weeks of operating costs in reserve.
 Ghost kitchens typically reach break-even faster than traditional restaurants.